This post may contain affiliate links.

 - Drain the pineapple (keeping the juice to one side) and add it into the pan.

-- Put the cornflour in a small bowl and add a little of the reserved juice to make a slurry/thick paste.
+- To thicken: Put the cornflour in a small bowl and add a little of the reserved juice to make a slurry/thick paste.
 Tip it into the pan and add the rest of the juice and 100ml water.

-- Bring the liquid to a boil and serve when the sauce is thickened and has coated everything well.
+- Serve: Bring the liquid to a boil and serve when the sauce is thickened and has coated everything well.

 Notes